aspargas2/3ds_hw_test/README.md

 ## How to Build This
-Building requires [firmtool](https://github.com/TuxSH/firmtool), and either `arm-none-eabi-gcc` and `arm-none-eabi-objcpy` in path or DevkitARM installed.
+Building requires [firmtool](https://github.com/TuxSH/firmtool), and either `arm-none-eabi-gcc` and `arm-none-eabi-objcopy` in path or DevkitARM installed.
 Then, just run `make`.

 ## License